-The incremental cost is the difference between a GREM system and a manual thermostat, \$260357.
+The incremental cost is the difference between a GREM system and a manual thermostat, \$260.

 At the time of authorship of the New Orleans TRM Version 3.0, this measure was not implemented in Energy Smart programs.
-As a result, savings are calculated using default values from other programs.
-If this measure is added to Energy Smart programs, the evaluation should include a metering study to support occupancy estimates.
+As a result, savings are calculated using default

-357 DEER 2014 value for energy management systems
+&lt;sup>357 DEER 2014 value for energy management systems